Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry

 In realistic low-field sensing regimes, by contrast, the relevant nonlinearity is often intrinsic.
 The quadratic Hamiltonian $\propto \hat{f}_z^2$, arising from the nonlinear Zeeman (NLZ) effect, is the single-atom counterpart of the familiar one-axis-twisting (OAT) interaction in many-body spin systems~\cite{kitagawa1993squeezed}.
-It naturally generates internal spin squeezing, but simultaneously rotates the squeezing axis and drives overtwisting on experimentally relevant timescales~\cite{norcia21developments}.
-As a result, the same dynamics that create nonclassical correlations can also degrade the metrological gain accessible under fixed readout.
-This difficulty is most acute when the relevant nonlinearity is intrinsic to the sensing process and therefore remains \textit{always on} throughout both squeezing generation and signal interrogation.
-A prototypical example is Earth-field-range magnetometry, where the NLZ effect is ever present and has motivated a range of compensation, spin-locking, and staged-control approaches that either suppress its influence or recover part of the metrological gain through fixed dynamical-decoupling pulse structures and separate squeezing-generation and stabilization stages~\cite{acosta2006nonlinear,budker2007optical,seltzer2007synchronous,jensen2009cancellation,wasilewski2010quantum,bao2018suppression,yang2021coherence,lee2021heading,bao2022all,yang2025quantum}.
-Because the NLZ dynamics cannot be turned off, however, the optimal control is intrinsically nonseparable: squeezing generation and stabilization must be interleaved in time to preserve the measurement-relevant quadrature.
+It naturally generates internal spin squeezing, but simultaneously rotates the squeezing axis and drives overtwisting on experimentally relevant timescales~\cite{chalopin2018quantum}.
+As a result, the same dynamics that create nonclassical correlations can also degrade the metrological gain accessible under fixed readout~\cite{acosta2006nonlinear,budker2007optical,jensen2009cancellation}.
+This difficulty is most acute when the nonlinearity is generated by the same external field that carries the signal, so that nonlinear distortion accompanies signal accumulation throughout the sensing process.
+A prototypical example is Earth-field-range magnetometry, where the NLZ effect arises directly from the ambient magnetic field being measured and has motivated a range of compensation, spin-locking, and staged-control approaches that either suppress its influence or recover part of the metrological gain through fixed dynamical-decoupling pulse structures and separate squeezing-generation and stabilization stages~\cite{seltzer2007synchronous,wasilewski2010quantum,bao2018suppression,lee2021heading,shaniv2019quadrupole,yang2021coherence,bao2022all,yang2025quantum}.
+Because the same field simultaneously drives both useful signal encoding and unwanted nonlinear evolution, the optimal control is intrinsically nonseparable: squeezing generation and stabilization must be interleaved in time to preserve the measurement-relevant quadrature.